easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

 ## Motivation {: #detecting_loaded_modules_motivation }

-Running EasyBuild in an environment where one or more (EasyBuild-generated) modules are loaded may interfere with the software installations performed by EasyBuild, i.e.:
+Running SimpleBuild in an environment where one or more (SimpleBuild-generated) modules are loaded may interfere with the software installations performed by SimpleBuild, i.e.:

 - they may cause installations failures, for example due to incompatibilities with the modules being loaded during the